zenwarr/codeforces/README.md

 ## Run a single test

-You can run a single test case by specifying its number in `Test` function:
+You can run a single test case by specifying its file name in `TestFile` function:

 ```go
 func TestSolution(t *testing.T) {